Monitor Windows printer information

 Examples of Windows printer monitoring configurations

-Following are some examples of how to use the Windows printer monitoring configuration attributes in
+The following examples show how to use the Windows printer monitoring configuration settings in inputs.conf.

 # Monitor printers on system.
 [WinPrintMon://printer] type = printer baseline = 0 # Monitor print jobs.
 [WinPrintMon://job] type = job baseline = 1 # Monitor printer driver installation and removal.
 [WinPrintMon://driver] type = driver baseline = 1 # Monitor printer ports.
 [WinPrintMon://port] type = port baseline = 1